Fast and Automated Optical Polarization Compensation of Fiber Unitaries: Polarization transformation

 The system is tested by disturbing the polarization arbitrarily with a manual polarization controller in a single mode fiber (SMF) and compensating it to the arbitrarily chosen $\vec{S}_{R}$ polarization state.
 To prevent gimbal locking during the fine tuning \cite{shi_fibre_2021}, a fourth LCVR is added after the three LCVRs used for compensation.
 During the first part of the compensation, the retardance of the fourth LCVR does not change.
 It is only used in the fine tuning process.

 The compensation algorithm achieved fidelities over $97\,\%$ within an average of 1.9 compensation steps (Fig.~\ref{fig: comp_result_full} and Tab.~\ref{tab: comp_result}).
 Each compensation step involved measuring the SOP based on a complete QWP rotation.
-Given a maximum QWP rotation speed of $25^\circ\,$s$^{-1}$, this compensation step required approximately 30 seconds (when accounting for occasional homing of the rotation mount).
-The subsequent fine-tuning improved accuracy until achieving fidelity above $99.5\,\%$.
+The subsequent fine-tuning improved accuracy until achieving fidelity above 99.5\%.
+Given a maximum QWP rotation speed of $25^\circ\,$s$^{-1}$, a compensation step required approximately 30 seconds (when accounting for occasional homing of the rotation mount).
+Therefore, six compensation steps take 180 seconds and, on average, are sufficient to achieve over 99\% fidelity.
+To account for variations due to different QWP rotation hardware, we chose to report our results in Fig. 8 in terms of compensation steps rather than absolute time.

 The QBER is a crucial metric in QKD that quantifies the ratio of wrong bits to the total number of bits received.
 According to \cite{gisin_quantum_2002}, the QBER comprises of contributions from the imperfect received state \(\text{QBER}_{\text{opt}}\), dark counts \(\text{QBER}_{\text{det}}\), and accidental coincidences \(\text{QBER}_{\text{acc}}\):